Ch. 17. Diplomas

 17.4.2 Body

 This is the actual text of the source.
 In most cases, the text will be rendered only on the diplomatic level, so there is no need for the <choice> element and the corresponding <me:facs>, <me:dipl> and <me:norm> levels.
-The header should specify the level of text representation, however.
+The header should specify the level of text representation, however (cf. ch.
+17.3.4 above).

-This means that the typical diploma will have a rather simple encoding, much like the one exemplified in app I.
+This means that a diploma may have a rather simple encoding, much like the one exemplified in app I.

 Although not strictly required, encoding words in the <w> element is encouraged, as it makes it possible to annotate the text for morphology.
-Similarly, using the <name> element for all personal names and place names adds value to the transcription, both standalone and as part of a corpus where it can be used to find correlations.
+Similarly, using the <name> element for all personal names and place names adds value to the transcription, both by itself and as part of a corpus where it can be used to find similar references.
+See ch.
+12 for details of the encoding of names.

 Since the diplomas are written in several languages, particularly Norwegian and Latin, we strongly recommend that the language is specified.
 This can be done as an attribute to the <body> element, like this example of a diploma written in Norwegian: